aws-solutions/amazon-virtual-andon/README.md

 ## Architecture Overview
 ![Architecture](architecture.jpg)
+Please refer to our [documentation](https://docs.aws.amazon.com/solutions/latest/amazon-virtual-andon/architecture-overview.html) for more details on the architecture.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes